 1606 - very good vintage, hot summer, great Tokaj

-1632 - very bad year, unusual heat and drought from mid-July to mid-September, destruction of many vineyards by the Thirty Years' War (1618-1648)
+1632 - very bad year, unusual heat and drought from mid-July to mid-September, many vineyards destroyed by the Thirty Years' War (1618-1648)

-1645 - Bad year; in the "Heilbronner Chronik" it is reported that the "sour wine may well be called 'Franzos'"
+1645 - bad vintage; in the "Heilbronner Chronik" it is reported that the "sour wine can be called 'the French'."

-1679 - one Madeira This vintage with intact original cork was made in 1999 by Michael Broadbent tasted and found very good
+1679 - a Madeira this vintage with intact original cork was made by Michael in 1999 Broadbent tasted and found very good

-1703 - very bad year, the cooper Hans Jakob Erni was executed because he "improved" the bad wines of 1701 and 1703 and some people died from it
+1703 - very bad year, the cooper Hans Jakob Erni was executed because he "improved" the bad wines from 1701 and 1703 and some people died from it

-1709 - extreme frost in the French area of Pays Nantais on the Loire, which caused many vines to freeze (see below) Muscadet )
+1709 - extreme frost in the French Pays Nantais region on the Loire, which caused many vines to freeze (see below Muscadet )

-1727 - in terms of quantity and quality a large vintage in Germany; the so-called "Rüdesheimer Apostelwein "(Rheingau) from this year stored in" Bremer Ratskeller "
+1727 - a great vintage in Germany in terms of quantity and quality; the so-called "Rüdesheimer Apostelwein "(Rheingau) from this year is stored in the" Bremer Ratskeller "

 1766 - excellent vintage, was demonstrably drunk in 1780

-1775 - very good vintage with magnificent wine, first Botrytis late harvest in the Castle Johannisberg with the famous story of Spätlesereiter
+1775 - very good vintage with magnificent wine, first botrytis late harvest in Johannisberg Castle with the famous story of Spätlesereiter

 1794 - supposedly first Eiswein in Germany (Franconia)